suned/stateless/README.md

     yield from g()
 ```

 One way to think about abilities is as a generalization of exceptions: when a function needs to have an ability handled it passes the ability up the call stack until an appropriate handler is found, similar to how a raised exception travels up the call stack.
-In contrast with exception handling however, once the ability is handled, the result of handling the ability is returned to function that yielded it in the first place, and execution resumes.
+In contrast with exception handling however, once the ability is handled, the result of handling the ability is returned to the function that yielded it in the first place, and execution resumes.

 Like exceptions, abilities can be partially handled (with type-safety):